-To fully open the driver window, press the driver window switch down to the second detent and release it: it need not be held.
+To fully open the driver or passenger side window, press the driver window switch down (only driver side shown) to the second detent and release it: it need not be held.
 The window automatically opens all the way.
 To stop the window, lift the switch up while the window is opening.